-Bond resolutions of most Counties are effective immediately upon adoption by two-thirds of the voting strength of the County Legislature.
-The exceptions are very rare cases (in a County charter provision such as that of Westchester County or a special act of the State Legislature) when a bond resolution is subject to permissive referendum before it becomes effective or where a bond resolution provides that it shall be submitted to a mandatory referendum in a manner authorized by or pursuant to the LFL.
+Most bond resolutions of most cities are effective immediately upon adoption by twothirds of the voting strength of the city council.
+The exceptions are those cases with a city charter provision (or a special act of the state legislature) when a bond resolution is subject to permissive referendum before it becomes effective or where a bond resolution provides that it shall be submitted to a mandatory referendum in a manner authorized by or pursuant to the LFL.
 In such a case, a three-fifths vote is sufficient for adoption.